Matcha is matcha, right? Not so!

 Comparing Japanese Matcha to Chinese Matcha

-The differences between Japanese and Chinese Matcha comes down to several elements: The soil quality, the parts of the plant being harvested, shading techniques, the age and availability of heirloom cultivat tea plants, as well as cultivation protocols – but we've boiled it down to precisely what you should consider when shopping for matcha online or in person.
+Empirical studies suggests that the differences between Japanese and Chinese Matcha comes down to several elements: The soil quality, the parts of the plant being harvested, shading techniques, the age and availability of heirloom cultivat tea plants, as well as cultivation protocols – but we've boiled it down to precisely what you should consider when shopping for matcha online or in person.

 Color and visual differences